scottbale/noted/dev-log.md

 Upgrade a bunch of other packages including `cider`.
 As a reminder to self, then had to go update version of `cider-nrepl` to match, in both `~/.lein/profiles.clj` and `~/.gradle/gradle.properties`.

 [later] reviewing all things nrepl:
-* ntoes 6/2/16 basic summary
+* notes 6/2/16 basic summary
 * notes 3/7/18 re: gradle clojure cider-nrepl support (became ticket OPSC-14321)
 * `tools.nrepl` successor is `nrepl` (`0.3.1` should be drop-in replacement for `0.2.13`)
   * https://github.com/nrepl/nrepl